mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 Realm more fluently with Kotlin and opening doors of Kotlin Multiplatform to them.

-Let's understand the changes required when you migrate from Java SDK to Kotlin starting from setup till usage.
+Let's understand the changes required when you migrate from Java SDK to Kotlin starting from setup till its usage.

 ## Changes in setup

-The new Realm Kotlin SDK is based on Kotlin Multiplatform architecture which enables you to have one common module for all your data needs on all platforms.
-But this doesn't mean that to use the new SDK you would have to convert your Android app to KMM app right away, you can do that later.
+The new Realm Kotlin SDK is based on Kotlin Multiplatform architecture which enables you to have one common module for all your data needs for all platforms.
+But this doesn't mean to use the new SDK you would have to convert your existing Android app to KMM app right away, you can do that later.

-Let's understand the changes needed in the gradle file to use Realm Kotlin SDK, by comparing previous implementation and new one.
+Let's understand the changes needed in the gradle file to use Realm Kotlin SDK, by comparing previous implementation with new one.

 In project level `build.gradle`